tmont/koopa/README.md

 }
 ```

-Or use it as a debugging tool on the command line:
+Or use it to inspect your server logs on the command line.
+You know, in case it's 1994
+and you're not using Google Analytics.

 ```bash
 sudo tail -n 1 /var/log/nginx/access.log | php -r "echo end(fgetcsv(STDIN, 0, ' '));" | koopa